What’s the difference between a cross lease and a freehold property?

-- A survey of the property to mark out the new property boundaries
+- A survey of the property to highlight the new property boundaries.

-- A survey of the location of all services and a plan of how these services will be separated
+- A survey of where the power/water services are located and how they can be separated.

-- A subdivision consent application to be prepared and lodged
+- A subdivision consent application prepared and lodged.

-- An application to Land Information New Zealand for new property titles
+- An application to Land Information New Zealand for the new property titles.

 Cross-Lease Property: Buyers need to understand the terms of the cross-lease agreement.
 Financing options can be more limited due to the leasehold nature of the ownership.

 Freehold Property: Selling and financing a freehold property is generally more straightforward, as it involves the transfer of a freehold title.
 Buyers have clear ownership rights, and financing options are typically more accessible.

 Contact our expert team today so we can help you get the process started!